 Many times, we find ourselves looking for that magic pill or formula that will solve all our problems.
-Ideally, this remedy will make us happier, healthier, more motivated, and fulfilled.
+Ideally, this remedy will make us happier, healthier, more motivated, and more fulfilled.
 We seek this solution through a new workout routine, balanced diet, an actual drug, or even unhealthy coping mechanisms such as smoking or drinking.
 While the first two work in many cases, it takes time (and money) to see positive results.

 What if I told you that this magic remedy is free and available at any time?
 Is it sleep?
 The answer is yes!
 But, before you roll your eyes in disbelief, it’s important to note the many benefits of sleep.
-Research has demonstrated that those who enjoy a good sleep quality and quantity help their brains function properly.
+Research has demonstrated that those who enjoy good sleep quality and quantity help their brains function properly.
 While asleep, your brain forms new pathways to help you learn and retain information.
 If you are looking forward to mastering a new language or skill, make sure to get proper rest every night.

 Poor sleep also impacts the activity of certain brain areas, causing decision-making, emotional, and behavioral issues.
 What’s more, sleep deprivation leads to more obvious, physical consequences.
 After all, a good night’s sleep is necessary for healing and repairing your heart and blood vessels.
-Sleeping issues have been linked to increased risk of heart diseases, high blood pressure, and diabetes amongst other serious conditions.
+Sleeping issues have been linked to an increased risk of heart diseases, high blood pressure, and diabetes amongst other serious conditions.
 It’s safe to say that, while sleep might not solve all life’s problems, it is a critical element to your physical and mental health, and emotional wellness.

 Sleep Hygiene: Reseting your Mind and Body

 Are you getting enough sleep?
 It’s easy to skimp on sleep in favor of a couple of hours of blissful wakefulness.
 In fact, we are living in a sleep-deprived society.
 Statistics show that in countries like America, people are sleeping two hours less than they did a century ago.
-Social media, 24/7 work culture, and a relentless cycle of negative news keep us stressed and awake at night.
+Social media, a 24/7 work culture, and a relentless cycle of negative news keep us stressed and awake at night.
 And the results?
 Around 40% of people fall asleep during the day, drowsy driving causes 6.000 fatal crashes each year, and insomniacs are 7 times more likely to have work-related accidents.

 Hopefully, if you occasionally skip one or two sleep hours, you won’t experience any fatal accidents.
 Nevertheless, spending the majority of your day feeling drowsy, disconnected from the world, and unable to efficiently react to urgent situations doesn’t seem like a wise way to stay healthy.
 Although it’s recommended to sleep around 7 hours a day, some people need more or less time to feel rested.
 Here’s when we talk about sleep hygiene — healthy sleeping habits that can help you enjoy a well-deserved rest.